mkhmik004/BetterCook-recipeWebpage/README.md

-recipe webpage Titled BetterCook to dispaly the foundation of HTML such as the boilerplate, tags and their atributes
+created recipe webpage Titled BetterCook to dispaly the foundation of HTML such as the boilerplate, tags and their atribute. the webpage has a main index page that links other spages that represent recipes.